juicebocks27/DDP-Reasoning/Program Aided Language Models/README.md

    - **Logic**: Uses the `normalize()` function and the set of valid arrangements.

 2. **`find_valid_arrangements(arrangements, conditions)`**
-   - **Definition**: Finds all unique valid seating arrangements based on specified conditions.
+   - **Definition**: Finds all unique, valid seating arrangements based on specified conditions.
    - **Logic**: Checks all permutations of arrangements against conditions and returns unique normalized configurations.

 ---